Telecommunications: industry sector overview

 - The variety – there are lots of different aspects to the industry and even within one company.

 - There is a lot of teamwork involved.
 I spend very little time on my own at a desk.

 - The satisfaction of knowing that I'm making things work for people – and that my broadband supplier uses the software that I wrote!

 The telecoms industry seeks graduates from the following disciplines:

 Always check individual employers' requirements.

 Thanks to Fiona Corden for her help with this article.
-Fiona is a software engineer with Metaswitch Networks.
+Fiona is a technical team lead at Metaswitch.
 She has an engineering degree from Durham University and has worked in the industry for 11 years.